Japanese Pink Salt Recipe That’s Blowing Up on TikTok for a Reason

 Now, I stick to unrefined options like Himalayan or fine-grain japanese sea salt, which gives my japanese pink salt recipe a smoother finish.

-Pink Himalayan salt and Japanese sea salt in small ceramic bowls on a modern kitchen counter.
+Pink Himalayan salt, Japanese sea salt, and baking soda in small ceramic bowls on a kitchen counter

 Choosing the right salt — it starts with texture, color, and source.